-• Weight: If the Selected font includes multiple weight variations, you can choose between them in this menu.
+• Weight: If the selected font includes multiple weight variations, you can choose between them in this menu.

 - Color: Click the color swatch to open a color picker and choose the color for your text.
 The image here shows black as the selected color, but the color of the swatch will vary based on your currently selected color. - Size: Sets the size of your text, in points.
-A variety of size options are available in the menu, or you can type in any specific size you need. - kerning: Adjusts the vertical space between lines of letters.
+A variety of size options are available in the menu, or you can type in any specific size you need.
+If you click on the size value, the size can also be adjusted using the up and down arrows on the keyboard. - Kerning: Adjusts the horizontal space between the individual letters.
+Each font has a default leading value, which is defined as 100%.
+Setting percentages above 100% increases the space between letter, while percentages lower than 100% brings the letters closer together. - Leading: Adjusts the vertical space between lines of letters.
 Each font has a default kerning value, which is defined as 100%.
-Setting percentages above 100% increases the space between lines, while percentages lower than 100% brings the lines of text closer together. - Leading: Adjusts the horizontal space between the individual letters.
-Each font has a default leading value, which is defined as 100%.
-Setting percentages above 100% increases the space between letter, while percentages lower than 100% brings the letters closer together.
+Setting percentages above 100% increases the space between lines, while percentages lower than 100% brings the lines of text closer together.